 4. AUSF sends the P-KID via Nudm_UEAuthenticationResultConfirmation request to UDM, the UDM stores the P-KID with AUSF instance ID and sends Nudm_UEAuthenticationResultConfirmation response to the AUSF.

-5. Authorization and provisioning is performed for the Remote UE.
+5. Authorization and provisioning are performed for the Remote UE.

-6. During Registration procedure, authorization and provisioning is performed for ProSe UE-to-NW relay.
+6. During the Registration procedure, authorization and provisioning are performed for the ProSe UE-to-NW relay.

 7. The Remote UE discovers the UE-to-network Relay using either model A or model B discovery.